Why you need a financial MOT

 Share

 Just like your car, your finances need regular maintenance to ensure optimum performance.
-Even if you have a solid financial plan in place, it still needs to be updated from time to time to ensure it reflects any life changes.
+Even if you have a solid financial plan in place, it still needs to be updated from time to time to ensure it reflects any life changes and takes into account any changes in legislation.

 Here are just some of the reasons why a financial MOT is important.